Paying an Inheritance to Minor Beneficiaries

 Another option is to hold a minor beneficiary's inheritance in trust and pay the beneficiary one or more lump sums in stages.
 In other words, when the beneficiary reaches a certain age or achieves a specific goal, then they'll receive an outright distribution of their inheritance.

-However, once the beneficiary receives a lump sum outright and free of trust, the property will be vulnerable to divorcing spouses, lawsuits, and the beneficiary's own bad decisions.
+Once the beneficiary receives a lump sum outright and free of trust, the property will be vulnerable to divorcing spouses, lawsuits, and the beneficiary's own bad decisions.
 Other drawbacks of using a staggered trust include the added costs of accounting and legal advice during the term of the trust and the fee that the Trustee will be entitled to receive for services rendered while administering the trust.

 Thus, when considering the use of a staggered trust for the benefit of a minor beneficiary, the amount of the inheritance must be weighed against the costs and expenses associated with administering the trust.